 When further dissecting this verse, we see that essentially they are two supporting views of faith; faith is:

 - the substance of things hoped for

 - the evidence of things not seen

-The other component of this verse that serves as a definition of what faith is, states that it is “the evidence of things not seen”.
-On considering this, I again looked at the strongest levels of hope and fear and recognized that surely undivided faith must produce expression.
-What I am saying is that, while being unsure or doubled minded as is mentioned in James 1:6-7 this uncertainty and doubt is called doubled mindedness.
-If hope moves us forward toward the desire and fear moves us away from it, then where would doubt cause us to be moved both forward and backward along our path, that being sure will move us consistently in one direction or the other.
-For this reason I understand with fresh eyes what James also said in James 2:24, that persons are justified by works and not by faith (belief) alone, now this seems to fly squarely in the face of others scriptures, which state that we are justified not by our works but on the premise of faith.
+As I was taught faith is always whole but it can exist in both hope and fear at the same time, we know this place well, we call it doubt.
+Scripture too speaks clearly of this and in James 1:6-7 this uncertainty and doubt is called doubled mindedness.
+If hope moves us forward toward the desire and fear moves us away from it, then where would doubt cause us to move to and how would it cause us to move there.
+I understand with fresh eyes what James also said in James 2:24, that persons are justified by works and not by faith (belief) alone, now this seems to fly squarely in the face of others scriptures, which state that we are justified not by our works but on the premise of faith.
 But context is key and it really is saying that we are justified by unwavering faith, and that unwavering faith always causes us to move, our movement is evidence of our belief.

 Again this topic is quite deep and also is one of the fundamental features of scripture and there is to be a separate series dedicated to faith and the other things God has shared concerning it.